StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_TABLE.md

   - You can only use random bucketing to create Duplicate Key tables.
   - You can not specify a [Colocation Group](../../../using_starrocks/Colocate_join.md) for a table bucketed randomly.
   - [Spark Load](../../../loading/SparkLoad.md) cannot be used to load data into tables bucketed randomly.
   - Since StarRocks v2.5.7, you do not need to set the number of buckets when you create a table.
 StarRocks automatically sets the number of buckets.
-If you want to set this parameter, see [Determine the number of buckets](../../../table_design/Data_distribution.md#determine-the-number-of-buckets).
+If you want to set this parameter, see [Set the number of buckets](../../../table_design/Data_distribution.md#set-the-number-of-buckets).

   For more information, see [Random bucketing](../../../table_design/Data_distribution.md#random-bucketing-since-v31).